-IPCC: Oceans and ice caps ‘taking the heat’ for climate change – the consequences for humanity will be sweeping and severe25/09/2019 - by the Climate Centre
+IPCC: Oceans and ice caps ‘taking the heat’ for climate change – the consequences for humanity will be sweeping and severe

 (The Climate Centre today issued a lay person’s guide in cartoon form to the IPCC oceans report.
 The IFRC’s own Cost of Doing Nothing report was published last week in the run-up to the Climate Action Summit.)

 The IPCC special report on the world’s oceans and ice caps, which was released earlier today at a news conference in Monaco, “highlights the urgency of prioritizing timely, ambitious and coordinated action to address unprecedented and enduring changes in the oceans and cryosphere,” a press release from the Intergovernmental Panel on Climate Change said.

 The report details both the benefits of ambitious action on climate, in line with the 2015 Paris Agreement, and the rising risks that result from delayed action.

 It says that because of past and current emissions the “ocean is warmer, more acidic and less productive.
 Melting glaciers and ice sheets are causing sea-level rise, and coastal extreme-events are becoming more severe.”

 IPCC Chair Hoesung Lee said: “The open sea, the Arctic, the Antarctic and the high mountains may seem far away to many people.

 “But we depend on them and are influenced by them directly and indirectly in many ways – for weather and climate, for food and water, for energy, trade, transport, recreation and tourism, for health and well-being, for culture and identity.